 -

 Consider the domain of the variables: Pay attention to the domain of the variables involved in the equation.
 The domain is the set of all possible values that the variable can take.
 Sometimes, an equation may appear to have a solution, but that solution is not within the valid domain.
-For example, if you are solving an equation involving the square root of a variable, the solution must be non-negative because the square root of a negative number is not a real number.
+Take this: if you are solving an equation involving the square root of a variable, the solution must be non-negative because the square root of a negative number is not a real number.
 Similarly, if you are solving an equation involving a logarithm, the solution must be positive because the logarithm of a non-positive number is undefined.

 -